shuyilinn/BenchmarkWeb/_includes/LearnedInternetCongestionControl.md

   <details class="main-item">
     <summary>Learned Internet Congestion Control</summary>
     <p>
-        congestion control protocols are to ensure efficient data transmission and prevent packet congestion in a network.
+        Congestion control protocols are to ensure efficient data transmission and prevent packet congestion in a network.
 Learned congestion control studies the patterns of congestion and non-congestion conditions, takes network conditions as input, and decides sending rates in the near future.
         For more information, check out the <a href="https://proceedings.mlr.press/v97/jay19a/jay19a.pdf">paper</a>.
     </p>